nickstenning/honcho/doc/using_procfiles.rst

 Differences to Foreman
 ----------------------

-One of the curses of maintaining a "clone" of someone else's program is that you are forever asked to reimplement whatever questionable features upstream has introduced.
-So, while Honcho is based heavily on the Foreman_ project, there are some important differences between the two tools, some of which are simply the result of differences between Ruby and Python, and others are matters of software design.
+Honcho is based heavily on the Foreman_ project.
+There are some important differences between the two tools, some of which are simply the result of differences between Ruby and Python.
 The following is a non-exhaustive list of these differences:

 .. _Foreman: https://github.com/ddollar/foreman

-No `honcho run {target}`
-''''''''''''''''''''''''

-Foreman allows you to specify a Procfile target to both the `start` and `run` subcommands.
-To me, it seems obvious that this functionality belongs only in `honcho start`, a command that always reads the Procfile and has no other use for its ARGV, as opposed to `honcho run`, which is intended for running a shell command in the environment provided by Honcho and `.env` files.
-Because I don't have to guess at whether or not ARGV is a process name or a shell command, `honcho start` even supports multiple processes:
-`honcho start web worker`.

 Buffered output
 '''''''''''''''